It is 4:47 PM on Tuesday.

 LineNow treats the supplier reply as part of the procurement loop, not as a side conversation.

 When a supplier reply comes in, AI reads the message and extracts the operational changes: quantity, price, ETA, substitution, out-of-stock note, invoice ID, tracking detail, or attached document.
-The order updates.
+The order gets a reviewable update.
 The audit trail keeps the history.
 The team sees the same state.

 That means the 4:47 PM reply can update: